Bayswater Road: History

 The road is part of the Via Trinobantia, an old Roman Road, later becoming a turnpike road.
 Trinobantia in latin translates to Trinity.
-It had become known as Bayswater Road by the 1860s.
-The Swan Inn and Black Lion are both on Bayswater Road and were both established in the 18th century.
+Leading from Tyburn to Bayswater, the road had become known as Bayswater Road by the 1860s.
+The Swan Inn and the Black Lion on Bayswater Road were both established in the 18th century.
 In 1861, George Francis Train experimented with a horse tramway system on Bayswater Road.
-Royal Lancaster Hotel was built in 1967, initially intended as an office block.
+The Royal Lancaster Hotel was built in 1967, initially intended as an office block.

 Since February 2023, the western end of Bayswater Road has had the joint official name of Kyiv Road, a change enacted by Westminster Council as a consequence of the Russian invasion of Ukraine the previous year, as this section of the road runs close to the Russian Embassy.
 However, the renaming does not apply to addresses on the road, as they have historically been addressed as part of the adjacent street.